J.D., University of Houston, 1990

-Following law school at Tulsa University, DePaul, and the University of Houston, Lynn transferred into his company’s legal group where he relied on his industry expertise to assist in-house clients, joint defense groups, regulators, and trade associations in litigation management, regulatory and legislative advocacy, and counseling in the United States and Latin America.
-Lynn developed expertise in oil and gas law and environmental law.
-He was a member of a number of oil and gas trade organizations, the Society of Petroleum Engineers, and the long-term Chairman of Texas Oil and Gas Association’s Environmental Law Committee.
+Following law school at Tulsa University, DePaul, and the University of Houston, Lynn transferred into Amoco’s legal group where he relied on his industry expertise to assist in-house clients, joint defense groups, regulators, and trade associations in litigation management, regulatory and legislative advocacy, and counseling in the United States and Latin America.
+Lynn developed expertise in oil and gas law, environmental law, and crisis management.
+He was a member of several oil and gas trade organizations, the Society of Petroleum Engineers, and the long-term Chairman of Texas Oil and Gas Association’s Environmental Law Committee.
 He is a recent Chairman of the Houston Bar Association’s Environmental Section and has eagerly spoken at dozens of legal seminars and training sessions.

 Lynn was BP’s sole legal counsel for the company’s Lower 48 and Gulf of Mexico’s Corporate Compliance Committees and BP’s confidential contact person for the company’s compliance hotline.
 He was BP’s senior Environmental, Health & Safety attorney and represented the company on numerous internal and external audits of EH&S Compliance.